 The planning stage for the building work eventually proved to be innovative and stimulating.
 Experts were brought in to design the kitchen to make sure that it would provide a suitable training and service delivery environment.
-Three, street-facing retail units were also incorporated to enable real businesses to be invited in to conduct their respective trades, whilst providing the Academy students with training environments in actual real time work environments.
+Three, street-facing retail units were also incorporated to enable real businesses to be invited in to conduct their respective trades, whilst providing Academy students with training environments in actual real-time work environments.
 The Trust's wish for a green environment as far as possible was met with the acquisition and adaptation of the former Olympic Food Hall for the new vocational teaching block.
 At each step of the way Herefordshire Council Planning Officers were involved in the proposals and were given regular opportunities to comment, in advance, on what the Trust, the Consultant Architect, the Project Manager and the Department would like on the site.
 The Council laid down various strictures which were always complied with.
 In view of this, it was surprising, at a later stage, when the Council demanded that the working retail units be shut down with immediate effect.
-At this stage there were businesses onsite, working with students on curriculum delivery in real time environments.
+At this stage there were businesses onsite, working with students on curriculum delivery in real-time environments.

 The Summer Term 2014 saw critical planning and delivery on both curriculum planning and building management.
-Significant progress was made, thanks to the support of the WJEC, in putting the embryo structure of the Vocational Baccalaureate into a framework that would facilitate accreditation of a wide range of vocational, technical and life experiences, as well as providing an envelope for more traditional academic and technical qualifications.
-This highly innovative work was potentially ground-breaking in terms of the skills needs of local businesses as well as addressing the parity of esteem challenge.
+Significant progress was made, thanks to the support of the WIEC, in putting the embryo structure of the Vocational Baccalaureate into a framework that would facilitate accreditation of a wide range of vocational, technical and life experiences, as well as providing an envelope for more traditional academic and technical qualifications.
+This second academic year, again with no specialist vocational provision, but with the additional challenge of having no outdoor space for a cohort of highly innovative work was potentially ground-breaking in terms of the skills needs of local businesses as well as addressing the parity of esteem challenge.